Operations·6 min·2025-09-12

 How Order Cap handles this

 If you run a food business like a bakery or meal prep kitchen, daily caps are the most common need.
-It doesn't do weekly resets (daily only), doesn't support per-customer limits ("max 2 per person"), and doesn't integrate with POS.
-If you need weekly caps or per-customer purchase limits, it's not the right tool.
+The app doesn't support per-customer limits ("max 2 per person") or POS.
+If you need per-customer purchase limits, it's not the right tool.

 The free plan covers one cap rule.
-The $4.99/mo plan covers unlimited rules.
-There's no usage-based pricing and no transaction fees.
+The Pro plan ($4.99/mo) covers unlimited rules, multiple badge styles, and custom badge messages.
+No usage-based pricing and no transaction fees.

 When to use it: You have a fixed daily production capacity and need the checkout to stop automatically when you're full.
 You want per-product limits so you can cap labor-intensive items while leaving easy items uncapped.